-Federal Judge Blocks Trump Move To Fast Track Deportations
+Federal Judge Blocks Trump Move To Fast-Track Deportations

 A federal judge has blocked the Trump administration's effort to expand fast-track deportation regulations for undocumented immigrants without the use of immigration courts.